groua7/demo-repo/README.md

-# demo1
+# demo-repo

-firt try activity, description!
+real activity, description!
+this is a hand on project to be done by next few months